 - Feel free to offer 2-3 sentences about the unifying Summit theme(s) the panelists will address to help orient the audience to what they will hear, but do not use it as an opportunity to express your own views or agenda.
 The panel is not about your work; it is about the panelists

 - If a presenter does not show up to the session, readjust the order of the presentations accordingly

-- Use time cards to ensure presenters are staying on time during their presentations
+- Use time cards (5 Minutes Left, 2 Minutes Left, 1 Minute Left, Please End) to ensure presenters are staying on time during their presentations

 What to do if…

 A presenter will not stop talking: It’s important to establish the rules with presenters before the session.
 Explain the importance of staying on time.
-If a presenter is going over time and showing no signs of stopping, stand next to the person as yet another visual cue.
-If this doesn’t work, it’s perfectly acceptable – and respectful to other presenters – to say something to the effect that you hate to cut such an interesting presentation short, but in fairness to the other presenters, you must.
+If you have been providing visual time cues but a presenter is still going over time and showing no signs of stopping, stand up next to the person as yet another visual cue.
+If this doesn’t work, it’s perfectly acceptable – and respectful to other presenters – to interrupt the presenter and ask him/her to stop in fairness to the other panelists.

 No one is asking questions to some or all of the presenters: If possible, jot down a few questions that you can ask of each presenter in case this happens.

 A presenter does not show up: Contact the room monitor to notify them of any presenters who do not show.

 An attendee is being unruly: Establish the guidelines for the session before beginning.
 If an attendee is being disruptive, ask that questions/comments be held until the end so that the session does not fall behind time.
 If the person continues to be disruptive, report it to a room monitor or to staff.